Multi-band light curves from eccentric accreting supermassive black hole binaries: Results

 We also note that for the circular binary, a beat frequency appears in the emission from the individual minidisks (not shown).
 This beat frequency is $f_{\rm fast} - f_{\rm bin}$, and it is completely out-of-phase between the minidisks, which explains why it does not appear in the periodogram of the net minidisk emission in \fref{fig:ftMD}.
 It has a value similar to a lump frequency ($\simeq \unit[0.16]{orbits^{-1}}$ in the top panel of \fref{fig:ftMD}), but is clearly distinct from the lump frequency $f_{\rm lump} \simeq \unit[0.11]{orbits^{-1}}$.
-Since $f_{\rm fast}$ seems to converge to $f_{\rm bin}$ in our sink-shrinking test, the beat frequency $f_{\rm fast} - f_{\rm bin}$ approaches zero.
+Since $f_{\rm fast}$ moves towards $f_{\rm bin}$ in our sink-shrinking test, the beat frequency $f_{\rm fast} - f_{\rm bin}$ seems to approach zero.
 Since our sink-shrinking test varies the resolution, sink size, sink rate, and gravitational softening length simultaneously, the beat frequency must be a function of this subset of parameters.
 We will also investigate this in future work.

 In \fref{fig:colorMach} we plot the infrared-to-optical ratio (``color''), with the same panel organization as \fref{fig:LCMach} \& \fref{fig:specMach}.
 The lump periodicity for the circular binary is noticeably suppressed in comparison with \fref{fig:LCMach}.
 To the extent that the lump periodicity is eliminated in the color, that indicates that the lump signal is in-phase between the optical and infrared bands, and with a similar magnitude (relative to the average) and shape in both bands.
 We describe this as ``achromaticity'' of the lump periodicity.
 In Table~\ref{tab:circ_color}, we quantify the degree to which the prominence of lump periodicity (in relation to the near-orbital frequency) decreases when going from the individual infrared and optical bands to the color: the prominence of lump periodicity decreases by $46-83\%$ compared to optical and $80-99\%$ compared to infrared.
 This is interestingly different from the well-established ``bluer when brighter'' chromaticity of general stochastic AGN variability.